-- I learnt to be active and not waiting for people in order to be successful.
+- I learned to be active and not waiting for people in order to be successful.

 I attended a lot of events, meetups, hackathons (I’ve also won this one with a team of incredible women).
-I spent a lot of time talking with people sharing ideas and projects.
+I spent a lot of time talking to people, sharing ideas and projects.

 I’ve helped Pinktrotters in their crowdfunding campaign, Glamcloset with the e-commerce strategy, Blow-Up Management with the digital marketing strategy, Tapfuse with the business plan, Outreach Digital speaking at some social media meetups.

 All of these projects have helped me being more focused and knowing what I wanted to say to the right person, on particular occasions.
 You can’t miss chances just because you’re not trained enough! 😉

 I think we always need to learn & grow, and our projects are just following us.
 This year we’ve expanded This is Not Art to make the network bigger, involving new people, artists and stories.